Updated: May 27

 It’s really, really hard to not notice the blue and orange patterned carpet when you’re sitting down for dinner.
 And while your soft pink floral centerpieces may be quite lovely on the white linen tables, they will look out of place next to that carpet.

 Most couples are probably not going to take this detail into consideration.
 There are so many other pieces to their wedding day puzzle they are trying to fit together that this is often overlooked.
-It is so easy to find inspiration on Pinterest for your perfect or ideal floral pieces.
 As a member of the wedding community, you can help guide you client's by making suggestions, especially if you have done other events at that same venue and know the decor.

 Did you know that every month at our meetings, we feature local vendors to help make our meetings come to life!
 If you would like to showcase your work at an upcoming meeting, please get in touch with us on our contact us page!